Chime (company): Account closures, difficulty recovering deposits

+Chime can close user accounts without notice, as it is not required to give customers a reason for the cancellation.
+Chime's partner banks have a duty under "know your customer" rules to guard against money laundering or other suspicious activity, including by closing down suspicious accounts.

 In July 2021, ProPublica published an article detailing Chime's record of closing customer accounts without notice or explanation, sometimes refusing to return customer deposits.
-Chime has attributed the closures to the accidental byproduct of fraud prevention.
+Chime has said the closures were an accidental byproduct of fraud prevention.

-In 2022, Chime's practice of closing customer accounts without notice or explanation was again reported.
-The company has no obligation to provide a reason to close an account.
-As of the November, 2022 report the Consumer Financial Protection Bureau had received 3,500 complaints about Chime since the beginning of 2020.
+In November 2022, Chime's practice of closing customer accounts without notice or explanation was again reported.
+As of November 2022, the Consumer Financial Protection Bureau had received 3,500 complaints about Chime since 2020.
 Customers with closed accounts sometimes had difficulty retrieving their deposits in a timely fashion.
 Since Chime customers are not customers of any bank, their recourse is often limited.

-The U.S. Consumer Financial Protection Bureau in 2024 assessed a $3.25 million penalty plus at least $1.3 million in redress to customers for not returning deposits from closed accounts in a timely manner.
-Until 2021 Chime's customer service agreement said deposits would be issued by check, mailed within 14 days.
+In 2024, the CFPB assessed a $3.25 million penalty plus at least $1.3 million in redress to customers for not returning deposits from closed accounts in a timely manner.
+Until 2021 Chime's customer service agreement said deposits would be issued by check within 14 days.
 Thousands of customers waited 90 days or longer.
 The settlement gives at least $150 in redress to any customer who had a $10 balance after 14 days from account closure.
 The $3.25 million penalty was paid to the CFPB victims relief fund.
-The company attributed the problem to a "configuration error" in 2020 and 2021.
+Chime blamed the problem on a "configuration error" in 2020 and 2021.

 Handling customer complaints

 In 2024 Chime entered into a consent order with the California Department of Financial Protection and Innovation (DFPI) and paid a $2.5 million penalty to resolve an investigation into the company's customer service.
 The DFPI found that customer complaints were not being handled fairly, accurately, and in a timely manner in compliance with the California Consumer Financial Protection law.
-The company agreed to provide 24-hour 7-days per week customer service support with sufficient training and staffing to be in compliance.
-Chime agreed to report on its compliance to DFPI for two years.
+Chime agreed to provide 24-hour, 7-day customer service support with sufficient training and staffing to be in compliance, and to report on its compliance to DFPI for two years.